 In November 2017 his debut album “$chlimm $chlächt” was released, where the gloomy mood of the BIGMaa lyrics meets melancholic-sluggish and bass-heavy beats by Kollapsar, a producer from the Swiss city of Biel.
 Recently the double mixtape “Nom de Dieu” was released, according to the motto “State of Mindfuck”.
 The two-part work moves musically between 90ies Boombap- Shizzle and cloudy New School vibe with thought-provoking laughing up self-written lyrics.

 In this article you will find the tracks and videos of BIGMaa. , his songs are available on the website for free download.
 I talked to the rapper in a Skype interview about his music and his projects.
-You can find the recording here, as well as transcripted passages of the conversation below.
+You can find the recording here, it is in German, but in the following there are as well transcripted and translated passages of the conversation.

 What does “BIGMaa.” mean?